 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This help guarantee that the work is done correctly using current best installation practices.
-Solar companies in Oregon must be licensed and bonded according to the terms of the Oregon Construction Contractors Board.
-For PV installations, each standard journeyman on the job will have at least 8,000 hours of hands-on experience and be subject to continuing education requirements.
+Hiring a licensed solar installer is critical.
+This helps ensure that the work is done properly using current installation best practices.
+Solar companies in Oregon must be licensed and bonded by the Oregon Construction Contractors Board.
+For PV installations, each standard journeyman on the job will have at least 8,000 hours of hands-on experience and must keep up with continuing education requirements.
 Installers of solar thermal systems must be either a plumbing journeyman and a licensed solar heating installer.

-Top-notch solar installations should have strong workmanship and performance warranties.
-A workmanship guarantee covers installation defects, such as poor wiring, cracks in the panels, or poor alignment.
-A performance warranty ensures a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+Quality solar installations should include strong workmanship and performance warranties.
+A workmanship guarantee covers any installation defects (such as poor alignment, cracks in the panels, or poor wiring), while a performance guarantee ensures a certain level of energy production.
+Strong guarantees show that a company is confident in its work.

 Incentive Amount: